 The research unit has a specific focus on how physical activity may affect the work life, regardless if the physical activity takes place on the workplace or in spare time.

-Over all, PAW contains a broad experience with different kinds of studies within different job sectors representing a range of exposures.
+Over all, FAS contains a broad experience with different kinds of studies within different job sectors representing a range of exposures.
 The research unit has conducted workplace studies among health care workers, surgeons, musicians, office employees as well as studies focusing on citizens on sickness absence.

-PAW’s goal is to create knowledge that benefits healthy working conditions in a life span perspective.
+FAS’s goal is to create knowledge that benefits healthy working conditions in a life span perspective.
 Examples are:

 - Monitoring and mapping work related muscle and joint discomfort and pain within a a large number of Danish job sectors